-I’m a food and cocktail enthusiast, avid reader, photographer, cinematographer, marketer, and writer.
+I’m a food and cocktail enthusiast, avid reader, photographer, and cinematographer.

 Those interviews can be found below.

 I’m available for hire, providing a variety of services which aren’t exclusively in the cocktail and drink realm.
-This is often working on commercial film sets as an AC, doing product photography, marketing, and brand consultation.
+This is often working on commercial film sets as an AC or photography with a specialty in food, beverage, and product.
 I’m currently a freelancer, providing these services to a variety of clients.

 Feel free to contact me if you have any questions.
 You can check out more of my product, food, and drink photography here.